nsarode/Python_classNotes/Wk2_Py_librariesAndConcepts.md

 x + y # add elements of array
 # note that this is very different from regular lists which would simply concatanate the two lists

-X[:,1] # get first column.
+X[:,1] # get second column.
 Remember the syntax is row,column , so : will give all rows X[:,1] + Y[:,1]
-X[1,:] # get first row
+X[1,:] # get second row
 X[1] # shorthand notation to get first row as above
 ```
 **Indexing**